GTheron/symfony-rest-edition/README.md

 # Symfony Rest Edition

-Mostly used as an example for [GTheron-RestBundle](https://github.com/GTheron/RestBundle) use.
+Mostly used as an example for how to use [GTheron-RestBundle](https://github.com/GTheron/RestBundle).